 GEICO vs. Mercury: Which one is the cheapest?

-For full coverage with 100/300/100 in liability and $500 deductibles for comprehensive and collision, GEICO costs an average of $1,763 annually.
-Mercury is more expensive, with an average cost of $2,314.
+For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, GEICO costs an average of $1,763.
+Mercury costs more at an average of $2,314.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |